A Day in Our City

 Start your day off with a morning stroll through Sir James Mitchell Park along the Swan River foreshore.
 The park offers panoramic river and city views and it’s a popular picnic spot for friends and families all year round.
 If you feel like getting physical, jump on one of the catamarans, kayaks or stand up paddle boards available for hire at the Coode Street Jetty.

-Now that you’ve worked up an appetite, head towards Mends Street where you’ll find a mouth-watering selection of fantastic coffee and breakfast options.
+On Mends Street you’ll find a mouth-watering selection of fantastic coffee and breakfast options.
 Dotted with cafes, bakeries and patisseries, the tree-lined street has a relaxed village feel that makes it one of the area’s most loved destinations for locals.

 No visit to the City would be complete without a trip to Perth Zoo.
 It’s home to 170 species and 1300 animals from Australia, Asia, Africa and South America.
 Wander through the exhibits nestled amongst native gardens or take a tour and learn about the conservation program.
 Established in 1898, the zoo’s grounds include an impressive collection of local flora including Western Australian wildflower displays in spring (from September through October), as well as a Rainforest Retreat containing more than 5,000 plants and one of the finest collections of palms in Australia.